markojevtic/spring-boot-workshop/README.md

 * If you have any problem don't hesitate to ask for help :)

 ###### Optional tools
-The following tools are very useful, but it's not required for this workshop:
+gtiThe following tools are very useful, but it's not required for this workshop:
 * [RoboMongo](https://robomongo.org) - MongoDB GUI client
 * [RedisDesktopManager](https://redisdesktop.com/) - Redis GUI client.